 Becoming one: As complex as the job might be, it doesn't take a whole lot of schooling to enter the profession.
 Medical records technicians usually only have to complete a certificate or associate degree program.
 Coursework will bring them up to speed on health data standards, basic anatomy and physiology, coding, related software and computer applications, etc.

 Career prognosis: Although the median salary of $35,900 per year isn't super impressive, this position is often a stepping stone to other health care jobs, and the work hours and physical demands aren't as challenging as some other medical professions.
-Better yet, with a projected job growth of 15 percent over the next 10 years, there's the added benefit of job security.
+Better yet, with a projected job growth of 15 percent over the next 10 years, according to BLS, there's the added benefit of job security.

 What they do: There's probably not a better introduction to the world of health care than working as a medical assistant.
 These professionals get right into the mix alongside doctors and nurses to assist with basic patient care, clinical duties, and administrative tasks.
 Often, they are the first people patients encounter, so good personal skills are a must.